schladt/hunting-github-secrets/README.md

 **Warning:** All visible flags are redacted as `FLAG{****}`.
 Your task is to use Git to find the one real flag buried in a past commit on a non-`main` branch.

-See next steps in the `README.md` to learn how to search.